 Three is the New Four?

 Around the 20m (65ft) mark, there used to be a shift from three to four-cabin layouts, and some designers may feel slighted by the recent trend of opting for three cabins instead.
 However, a yacht encompasses more than just its cabins, and there are still numerous options available for those seeking four-cabin layouts.
-For instance, the Princess F70, slightly wider at 6 inches, offers an excellent solution for those prioritizing berths.
+For instance, the Princess F70, slightly wider at 6 inches, offers an excellent solution for those prioritising berths.

-For those who prioritize cabin numbers, it's worth considering that the Squadron's stern crew quarters can serve as a high-quality twin cabin.
+For those who prioritise cabin numbers, it's worth considering that the Squadron's stern crew quarters can serve as a high-quality twin cabin.
 Well-appointed, with matching cabinetry to the rest of the yacht, an en suite, and direct access to the bathing platform, it's a cabin suitable for guest use, albeit with narrow bunks being the only drawback.

 The Squadron's master suite, located amidships, is generously spacious and impeccably finished.
 The nearly full-beam ensuite boasts a sizable shower and ample room for a walk-in closet.
 The layout of the cabin itself can be tailored to the owner's preferences, showcasing Fairline's expertise in providing semi-custom solutions.

 Owners can choose from various configurations, including a lounge, dressing table, or two full sides of cabinetry, all meticulously finished with elegant lighting and refined detailing.
-The inclusion of dramatically large, low hull-side windows adds to the ambiance, regardless of the chosen layout.
+The inclusion of dramatically large, low hull-side windows adds to the ambience, regardless of the chosen layout.

 Galley Aft Layout